MagedGDEV/flutterApps/README.md

 To set width of the container to the maximum width of the screen, we can use `double.infinity` as a value for the **width** property of the Container widget.

 Column widget takes a **crossAxisAlignment** property that allows us to align the widgets inside the column horizontally.
-It takes a **CrossAxisAlignment** object as a value, and it has different types of values:
+It takes a **CrossAxisAlignment** object as a value, and it has different types of values.

 ```dart
 Column(